SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 Similarly, ``0xFp-2`` represents 15 ⨉ 2\ :superscript:`-2`,
 which evaluates to ``3.75``.

-As with integer literals, negative floating-point numbers are expressed by applying the unary minus operator (``-``) to a floating-point literal.
+Unlike with integer literals, negative floating-point numbers are expressed by applying the unary minus operator (``-``) to a floating-point literal, as in ``-42.0``.
+The result is an expression, not a floating-point integer literal.

 Underscores (``_``) are allowed between digits for readability, but are ignored and therefore don't affect the value of the literal.